 : the question the user asked the applicationstock_prices

-: A list that stores the stock prices for APPL over the last five days
+: A list that stores the stock prices for APPL over the last five daysdata_loc

 field).
 You can see the full details of how the annotation configuration works, and how to construct them here.